My Dog Won't Eat Kibble Or Dry Food Anymore: What To Do

 The Solution – Healthy, Human Grade Dog Food Toppers

 If you’d prefer to keep your dog on a kibble or dry dog food diet, but are at wit’s end, we might just have the solution!
-You can use our dog food toppers as a topping for kibble and dry food, or as a mixer.
-Adding a few spoonfuls of our dog food toppers might entice your dog to start wolfing down kibble and dry dog food.
+You can use our fresh dog food toppers as a topping for kibble and dry food, or as a mixer.
+Adding a few spoonfuls of our fresh dog food toppers might entice your dog to start wolfing down kibble and dry dog food.

-We have five flavors of dog food toppings, all of which are gluten-free and made from healthy, tasty, human-grade foods:
+We have five flavors of fresh dog food toppings, all of which are gluten-free and made from healthy, tasty, human-grade foods:

 - pork and potato dog food toppers (grain-free)